Animation — Advanced Creature Animation Course

 Fix:

-Mistake 4: Poor Leg Coordination in Quadruped Animation
+Quadruped Animation Mistake #4: Poor Leg Coordination

 Quadrupeds follow precise leg patterns for walking, trotting, or galloping.
 A common error is breaking these patterns, causing the legs to collide, float, or move out of sync.
 Even small misalignments in spacing or timing can immediately alert the viewer that something is off, disrupting suspension of disbelief.